 The pond liner arrived on a palette at lunchtime.
 I interrupted my lunch to carry it through to the back garden as the pallet would not go through the garden gate and it was taking up quite a lot of space on the pavement.
 The main piece of pond liner is a heavy lump of rubber, I think it’s going to be a big job to move it into place.

 I decided I would start on the next phase of the pond tomorrow, when Fiona is back from her mum’s.
-Spent the afternoon on another DIY job, moving the old garage stud wall by 500mm, so that I can the end of the wall in order to enlarge the gap between the workshop and the old garage – it’s part of the scheme to make the garden more usable and presentable when the pond is complete – before the garage is finally demolished.
+Spent the afternoon on another important DIY job -moving the old garage stud wall by 500mm, so that I can cut 500mm off the end of the wall, in order to enlarge the gap between the workshop and the old garage.
+It’s part of the scheme to make the garden more usable and presentable when the pond is complete – before the garage is finally demolished.
 It’s quite involved as I have to remove old electrics and a light fitting, move a lot of stuff in the garage, remove boards, move the frame, fix it in position and replace the boards and membrane and put everything back.